The Spice Train

 Spiced Irish Coffee

-This spiced Irish coffee is made with fresh coffee, sugar and Irish whiskey and is topped with pumpkin spice-flavored whipped cream.
+This spiced Irish coffee is topped with pumpkin spice-flavored whipped cream and makes a delicious fall drink.

 Equipment: